Mithun1508/Mithun1508/README.md

 Hi there 👋
-I'm Mithun and I'm a computer science student 💻🖥️🌐🖱️ᯤ from India.
+I'm Mithun and I'm a computer science student 💻🖥️⌨️🌐🖱️⌨️ from India.
 Here's some info about me!

  Currently working as a Full-time Associate Software Engineer👨🏻‍💻 at NTT DATA Inc. previous 1 big tech company and 1 AI  SaaS based startup.